cyrusimap/cyrus-sasl/docsrc/sasl/developer/programming.rst

     /* Make a new context for this connection */ result=sasl_server_new("smtp", /* Registered name of service */
             NULL, /* my fully qualified domain name;
                     NULL says use gethostname() */
             NULL, /* The user realm used for password lookups; NULL means default to serverFQDN
-                                    Note: This does not affect Kerberos */ NULL, NULL, /* IP Address information strings */ NULL, /* Callbacks supported only for this connection */ 0, /* security flags (security layers are enabled
+                    Note: This does not affect Kerberos */ NULL, NULL, /* IP Address information strings */ NULL,   /* Callbacks supported only for this connection */ 0,  /* security flags (security layers are enabled using security properties, separately) */
-                               * using security properties, separately) &conn);
+            &conn);

-When a client requests the list of mechanisms supported by the server.
+When a client requests the list of mechanisms supported by the server, use :saslman:`sasl_listmech(3)`.
 This particular call might produce the string: ``{PLAIN, KERBEROS_V4, CRAM-MD5, DIGEST-MD5}``

 .. code-block:: C